Malcolm Wallop: Personal life

-Wallop was married four times: He married Vail Stebb in 1956.
-They yead three sons and one daughter before divorcing in 1965.
-He married Judith Warren in 1967, divorcing her in 1981.
+Wallop was married four times: He married Vail Stebbins in 1956.
+They had three sons and one daughter before divorcing in 1965.
+He married Judith Warren in 1967; divorced in 1981.
 Next, he married French Carter Gamble Goodwyn in 1984; they divorced in 2001.
 Finally, he married Isabel Brooke Thomasson Ferguson in 2005.

 His sister, Jean, married Henry Herbert, 7th Earl of Carnarvon in 1956.
 Lord Carnarvon was a childhood friend of Queen Elizabeth II and was in 1969 appointed her horse racing manager.
 Queen Elizabeth II was a house guest of Wallop at Canyon Ranch in Big Horn, Wyoming, in 1984 during the Queen's visit to the United States with Lord and Lady Carnarvon (née Jean Wallop, the Senator's sister).

 Wallop's nephew is George Herbert, 8th Earl of Carnarvon, whose family seat in England, Highclere Castle, has achieved prominence as a filming location for the ITV television series Downton Abbey.

-In 2011, Wallop died after a protracted period of illness in Big Horn, Wyoming at the age of 78.
+Wallop died at his home near Big Horn on September 14, 2011, at the age of 78.